-- a) Net Sales for Prior Year - b) Divide Prior Year Net Sales by 365 - c) Multiply Daily Sales figure by number of days to finance (whatever number is the business sales cycle) - d) The result will be the estimated working capital needs.
+- a) Net Sales for Prior Year - b) Divide Prior Year Net Sales by 365 c) Multiply Daily Sales figure by number of days to finance (whatever number is the business sales cycle)

-D. Loan Increases
+- d) The result will be the estimated working capital needs. - D. Loan Increases

-- 1. Increases to 7(a) loans, regardless of the disbursement status, are subject to statutory, administrative, and program maximums and must be approved by SBA.
-Upfront and ongoing fees for increases in subsequent years are at the rates in effect at the time the loan was originally approved. - 2.
-Standard 7(a), CLP, PLP, SBA Express, and Export Express term loans: If the request for an increase is more than 20% of the original loan amount or is more than 18 months after the original approval date of the loan, the lender must include with its request its analysis showing that the purpose of the increase is the same as the original purpose of the loan and that the borrower's cash flow can support the increased payment amount. - 3.
-For revolving lines of credit, increases: - a) May be requested: - i. if made under SBA Express and Export Express, at any time during the life of the loan, but must be within 7 years of the date of loan approval and be in compliance with Chapter 3, Paragraph III.D. of this Subpart (maximum maturities on SBA Express and Export Express loans); - ii. if made under CAPLines, at any time during the life of the loan, but must be within 10 years of the date of loan approval (except Builder's CAPLines which must be within 5 years of the date of loan approval) and be in compliance with Chapter 3, Paragraph III.E. of this Subpart (maximum maturities on CAPLines); - b) May not exceed the dollar limit for the program at the time the loan was originally approved (this includes any other outstanding loans under SBA Express and, Export Express and Patriot Express); and c) Must include an analysis of appropriate credit and risk factors consistent with the procedures the lender uses for its similarly sized non-SBA guaranteed commercial loans if the increase is above 33% of the original loan amount.
+1. Increases to 7(a) loans, regardless of the disbursement status, are subject to statutory, administrative, and program maximums and must be approved by SBA.
+Upfront and ongoing fees for increases in subsequent years are at the rates in effect at the time the loan was originally approved.

+2. Standard 7(a), CLP, PLP, PLP-EWCP, SBA Express, and Export Express term loans: If any requested increase to a 7(a) Small Loan results in a total loan(s) in excess of \$350,000 (including loans made within 90 days of another), the lender must follow the underwriting procedures for loans over \$350,000 as outlined in Chapter, Paragraph 1.A.2 of this Subpart.
+In addition, if the request for an increase is more than 20% of the original loan amount or is more than18 months after the original approval date of the loan, the lender must include with its request its analysis showing that the purpose of the increase is the same as the original purpose of the loan and that the borrower's cash flow can support the increased payment amount.
+For delegated loans, the lender must document the same analysis and retain it in lender's loan file.

+- 3. For revolving lines of credit, increases: - a) May be requested: - i. if made under SBA Express and Export Express, at any time during the life of the loan, but must be within 7 years of the date of loan approval and be in compliance with Chapter 3, Paragraph III.D. of this Subpart (maximum maturities on SBA Express and Export Express loans); - ii. if made under CAPLines, at any time during the life of the loan, but must be within 10 years of the date of loan approval (except Builder's CAPLines which must be within 5 years of the date of loan approval) and be in compliance with Chapter 3, Paragraph III.E. of this Subpart (maximum maturities on CAPLines);

+b) May not exceed the dollar limit for the program at the time the loan was originally approved (this includes any other outstanding loans under SBA Express and, Export Express and Patriot Express); and c) Must include an analysis of appropriate credit and risk factors consistent with the procedures the lender uses for its similarly sized non-SBA guaranteed commercial loans if the increase is above 33% of the original loan amount.